fmwong77/errand-runner/README.md

 2. This application has five models including one join model.
 See ER Diagram for more details.
 3. This application has five separate classes for the models.

-### SET UP FOR CLI APPLICATION
+### Running the application

 1.)
-Make sure Ruby is installed by opening your terminal and typing:

-ruby -v
+Download from this repository.

 2.)
-It should return this:

-ruby 2.6.1p33 (2019-01-30 revision 66950) [x86_64-darwin18] or higher

-If you don't have ruby installed, you'll have to get that up and running in your machine first.
-You can do that by going to the Official Ruby Language Downloads page and following the instructions to download and install ruby on your computer.
+Run bundle install to install all the gems required.

 3.)
-Download this repository.
+Run rails s to start your web server.

 4.)
-Run rails s to start your web server.

-5.)
-Use URL localhost:3000 to view your application.
+Use URL localhost:3000 to access your application.